The Feast of Tabernacles or Sukkot

 The sages of Israel saw in this bouquet a symbol of the nation’s unity.
 Additionally, Christian scholars saw in these four plants parallels to Jesus’ parable of the sower and the four types of soil (Matthew 13:3-9).

-The Specie of Citrus
+The Citrus Fruit

 The noble citrus fruit, which has a strong fragrance and distinct taste, represents Israelites who carry the pleasant scent of the Torah and fulfill it – which means, they listen to the Word and live it out.

-The Species of Palm and Myrtle
+Palm and Myrtle

 The palm branch has no smell, but palms bear a sweet fruit – dates.
 It represents those who do not know the Torah but strive to live well, thus honor the Scriptures without knowing them.
 The myrtle on the other hand has a very pleasant scent but does not bear any edible fruit.
 It is like those who know God’s Word but do not live according to it.

-The Specie of Willow
+Branch of Willow

 Finally, the willow, which gives neither a pleasant smell nor fruit, symbolizes those who do not know the Torah, and have not made any attempts to live their lives in a worthy and good manner.